xsf/xmpp.org/content/about/open-letter-meta-dma/_index.md

+---
-# Open Letter to Meta: Support True Messaging Interoperability with XMPP
+title: "Open Letter to Meta: Support True Messaging Interoperability with XMPP"
+layout: single_open_letter_meta_dma
+---

 The European Digital Markets Act (DMA) is designed to break down walled gardens and enforce messaging interoperability.
 As a designated gatekeeper, Meta—controlling WhatsApp and Messenger—must comply.
 However, its current proposal falls short, risking further entrenchment of its dominance rather than fostering genuine competition.